centria/databases/src/content/exercises.md

 ## Doing the exercises

 All the exercises are done at a [separate exercise page](https://sql-trainer.azurewebsites.net/#1).
-You need your TMC account to login to the page.
+You need your MOOC account to login to the page.
 Once logged in, the page keeps track of your submitted exercises.

 The exercises are themed as follows: